makinacorpus/geolabel-maker/README.md

 **1. `make_labels`: Create labels from geometries and raster files**

 ```
-geolabel_maker make_labels  --config  Path to the configuration file used to create the dataset
+geolabel_maker make_labels  --config  (config or root required) Path to the configuration file used to create the dataset
+                            --root  (config or root required) Alternatively, the root of the dataset
 ```

 **2. `make_mosaics`: Generate mosaics from the images and labels**

 ```
-geolabel_maker make_mosaics --config  Path to the configuration file used to create the dataset
+geolabel_maker make_mosaics --config  (config or root required) Path to the configuration file used to create the dataset
+                            --root  (config or root required) Alternatively, the root of the dataset
                             --zoom  (optional) Zoom interval e.g. 14-20
 ```

 **2. `make_tiles` Generate tiles from the images and labels**

 ```
-geolabel_maker make_tiles --config  Path to the configuration file used to create the dataset
+geolabel_maker make_tiles --config  (config or root required) Path to the configuration file used to create the dataset
+                          --root  (config or root required) Alternatively, the root of the dataset
                           --zoom  (optional) Zoom interval e.g. 14-20
 ```

 **3. `make_annotations`: Create an annotations file**

 ```
-geolabel_maker make_annotations --config  Path to the configuration file used to create the dataset
+geolabel_maker make_annotations --config  (config or root required) Path to the configuration file used to create the dataset
+                                --root  (config or root required) Alternatively, the root of the dataset
-                                --dir_images  Directory containing satellite images
+                                --dir_images  (optional) Directory containing satellite images
-                                --dir_labels  Directory containing label images
+                                --dir_labels  (optional) Directory containing label images
-                                --type  Type of annotation e.g. coco
+                                --type  (optional) Type of annotation e.g. coco
                                 --file  (optional) Output file e.g. coco.json
 ```

 **`make_all`: Run everything**

 ```
-geolabel_maker make_all --config  Path to the configuration file used to create the dataset
+geolabel_maker make_all --config  (config or root required) Path to the configuration file used to create the dataset
+                        --root  (config or root required) Alternatively, the root of the dataset
-                        --zoom  Zoom level used e.g. 17
+                        --zoom  (optional) Zoom level used e.g. 17
-                        --type  Type of annotation e.g. coco
+                        --type  (optional) Type of annotation e.g. coco
-                        --file  (optional) Output file e.
+                        --file  (optional) Output file e.g coco.json
 ```

 ### Python API